 - If you have the Santa Clara Family Health Plan, call (800) 260-2055 and ask for a list of “providers” (medical and psychiatric professionals who are covered by that health plan)

-- If you have the Anthem Blue Cross Partnership Plan, call (800) 407-4627, and ask for a list of “providers” (medical and psychiatric professionals who are covered by that health plan), or go to the Anthem Blue Cross California Medicaid Find a Doctor page.
+- If you have the Anthem Blue Cross California Medi-Cal Plan, call (800) 407-4627, and ask for a list of “providers” (medical and psychiatric professionals who are covered by that health plan), or go to the Anthem Blue Cross California Medicaid Find a Doctor page.

 or, use the Anthem Blue Cross Medi-Cal Find a Doctor online search